 The cost of professional liability coverage depends on several factors, such as:

-Professional liability insurance covers your legal defense costs if you’re sued over a mistake in your professional work.
+Professional liability insurance covers your legal defense costs if you’re sued over a mistake in your professional work, and it's often affordable for small businesses.

 Even if you’ve done nothing wrong, a legal battle can be expensive.
 In addition to your attorney’s hourly rate, you’ll likely be charged for administrative costs such as copying, filing, and travel expenses.
 You may also have to pay for expert witnesses to testify on your behalf, a court-ordered legal judgment, or a settlement to avoid trial.